Arizona Chiropractic Board Appeals: License Defense for an Arizona Chiropractor

 Disclosing a Criminal Record for a Professional Applicant

 If achiropractic license applicant is not required to disclose a legal misdemeanor DUI, the AZ Board can still initiate an investigation based upon the results of a health care fingerprint background check.
-The Board will then contact the professional and initiate an investigation in their practice utilizing the law of the Arizona Medical Practice Act (current as of October 2020).
+The Board will then contact the professional and initiate an investigation in their practice utilizing the law of the Arizona Practice Act (current as of October 2020).
 This license investigation determines whether thechiropractor is a danger to the public, has any medical or mental health problems and whether thechiropractor has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
 Simply, the Board wants to know whether the applicant can provide safe nursing care with a past criminal case involving alcohol or substance abuse.

 The attorney’s at Chelle Law assist nurses with interpreting Board policy (which is generally on the Board website).
 Our attorney’s help the healthcare workers and nurses with their application to show the Board the professional isn’t a danger to the health, safety and welfare of the public and is able to provide safe patient care.